yochaigal/cairn/wip/backgrounds/rill-runner.md

 - Compass
 - Dagger (d6)

-## What songs were you best known for?
+## What songs are you best known for?
 Roll 1d6:

 |       |                                                                                                                                                                                                                                          |
 | ----- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |